CodingItWrong/outsidein.dev/docs/why-agile.md

 - Coordinating design, frontend, and backend work for the same user-facing functionality

 For more information on agile methodology in general, check out [Agile Methodology Resources](/next-steps.html#agile-methodology).

+## What's Next

+In this guide we'll examine and try out most of these agile development practices, but we will have a particular emphasis on Test-Driven Development.
+In the next chapter we'll dig into a bit more of what it means, and how the unintuitive practice of writing your tests first leads to a number of benefits.